rugk/xenforo-threema-gateway/ISSUE_TEMPLATE.md

 ```
 Sodium version: x.y.z
 Version of Threema PHP SDK: x.y.z
+...
 ```

 <!--
 _Note:_ You can find more information on how to create issues in [the contributing guide](../CONTRIBUTING.md).
-If you only propose an enhancement and things like "steps to reproduce" do not matter in this case, you can of course `Ctrl+A` everything a delete it. :smiley:
+If you only propose an enhancement and things like "steps to reproduce" do not matter in this case, you can of course `Ctrl+A` everything and delete it. :smiley:
 -->